Vasectomy in Tucson, AZ

 What is Recovery Like After a Vasectomy?

-Immediately following a vasectomy, there will be bruising and swelling, but those symptoms should subside after a few days.
+Health Line went over several helpful tips for recovery, immediately following a vasectomy, there will be bruising and swelling, but those symptoms should subside after a few days.
 Apply ice packs every few hours to help control these symptoms.
 Many patients, however, report feeling no pain whatsoever after a no-scalpel vasectomy.

 Get plenty of bed rest during the first week.
 At the very least, stay off of your feet for two or three days.
 Avoid bathing for about 48 hours because this will allow the incisions to heal faster and prevent infection.
 Take the antibiotics that your doctor provides.